Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part1_introduction/02_control_flow.typ

   }),
 )

-If we have a routing loop that iterates 100 times, it is conceptually similar to 100 nested `match` statements.
+If we analyze a routing loop by unrolling it (simulating each iteration), 100 iterations is conceptually similar to 100 nested `match` statements.
-The number of flows becomes astronomical.
+The number of flows becomes astronomical ($2^100$).

 === Path Sensitivity vs. Scalability